 Bring some zing to walls or cabinets with Fresh Lemon Real Milk Paint.
 This zesty citrus shade offers an on-trend look for kitchens, and its pure, bright tones mesh seamlessly with soft or pale hues like Parchment or Honeysuckle while providing bold contrast to rich colors like Peacock or Lily Pad.
+Real Milk Paint is CPSC Compliant, making it safe for even the smallest ones in your life.

 Make sure the surface is free of contamination, wax, grease, or oils.
 We recommend TSP (trisodium phosphate) as a cleaner.
 For painting over nonporous or previously finished surfaces always test for adhesion or use Ultra Bond to ensure adhesion.
 Real Milk Paint® is a natural product and sticks best to other natural, porous surfaces like raw wood, concrete, brick, terra cotta, etc.